gummyworm/monster/README.md

 RUN
 ```

 This will flash Monster to the Final Expansion.
+Reset the computer to enter Monster.

 If you wish to run Monster in an emulator (VICE), ensure that VICE is installed on your
 machine and run `make start-disk` or `make start-cart` from the root of the project to attach the